dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/README.md

 4. Follow the template and examples provided below for more

 #### FOR LATER:
-- Produce a component-and-connector-view document:
+- Produce a component-and-connector-view document: `(ATTENTION: module vs. component - page 31 of DSA)`
 1. Make an easily understood and organized component/connector diagram (extracted from the ER Diagram)
 2. Write an element catalogue (what each component/connector is and it's properties)
 4. Follow the template and examples provided below for more